paithiov909/RcppKagome/README.md

 ### Kick Web API of Kagome

-RcppKagome provides three simple helper, that are `serialize`, `queue`, and `kick`, so that user can access their own Kagome Web API.
+RcppKagome provides three simple helpers, that are `serialize`, `queue`, and `kick`, so that user can access their own Kagome Web API.
 Once set `KAGOME_URL` as environment vars and following steps below, you can easily use Kagome server via Web API.